Running Quantum Computers in Discovery Mode: Discovering Time Crystals: Interesting State Distributions

 The states in $S$ have a dimension exponentially large in the number of qubits $n$ and therefore need to be represented in a convenient form to test classifiability.
 We use a classical shadow representation~\cite{Aaronson2020, Huang2020Predicting,Elben2018Renyi,elben2023review} of the states $S$, leveraging the ability of the quantum device to rapidly run the circuit multiple times to perform measurements.
 Each state is represented by a set $\{(s_1,s_2,\dots, s_n)_c\}_{c=1\dots N_{\rm s}}$ of $N_{\rm s}$ all-site Pauli measurements.
 Each element contains an ordered sequence of random Pauli measurement outcomes $s_i\in \{\pm1_x,\pm1_y,\pm1_z\}$ on the sites $1\leq i\leq n$ of an $n$ qubit-chain.
 The $N_{\rm s}n$ dimensional representation is still too large to run a classifier directly on this space, as the number $N_{\rm s}$ needed for a good shadow representation can be large; therefore we use a kernel principal component analysis (PCA) using the shadow kernel~\cite{huang2022provably_efficient,lewis2024improved} for dimension reduction.
-The kernel can be tuned to emphasize non-trivial structures in the features of the state's few-body reduced density matrices to detect the breakdown of thermalization.
+The kernel can be tuned to emphasize non-trivial structures in the features of the system's time series of few-body reduced density matrices to detect the breakdown of thermalization.
 More precisely, the PCA is performed inside an extended feature space of all multi-site reduced density matrices and their powers but with a higher weight on few-site density matrices (see Methods).

-After reducing the dimension of the embedding space using PCA, we can classify the states using hierarchical agglomerative clustering (HAC).
-HAC iteratively merges the nearest pair of clusters (based on Ward's linkage distance measure) among all clusters of state-data, until a single one is eventually left; this can be visually represented by a dendrogram (Fig.~\ref{fig:discoverTimeCrystal}B,C).
-The distance between the last two merged clusters and and their individual sizes quantifies the \emph{binary} classifiability of the dataset, and for the rest of this section we take this quantity as interest function $f(U)$.
+To look for signatures of non-thermalization in a series of states at times $t_1<t<t_1+T$, one could investigate any atypicality in the distribution of these states in the principal component (PC) space (for instance as shown in Fig.~\ref{fig:discoverTimeCrystal}(b)).
+Atypicality in the form of clustering can be detected using hierarchical agglomerative clustering (HAC).
+HAC iteratively merges the nearest pair of clusters (based on Ward's linkage distance measure) among all clusters of state-data, until a single one is eventually left; this can be visually represented by a dendrogram (Fig.~\ref{fig:discoverTimeCrystal}c,d).
+The distance between the last two merged clusters and their individual sizes quantifies the \emph{binary} classifiability of the dataset, and for the rest of this section we take this quantity as interest function $f(U)$.